Edisono/Speaker-Recognition/README.md

 # Speaker-Recognition

-Speaker recognition using UBM and i-vector
+Speaker recognition code using UBM and i-vector.

+My note in learning speaker recognition.